mustardn/mustardn.github.io/Software.md

 ### GitHub.com

 Sign up for a free account at [GitHub.com](https://github.com/) if you don't have one already.

-### GitHub.ubc.ca

-To add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login to [Github.ubc.ca](https://github.ubc.ca) using your CWL credentials.

-This step is required for

-- being able to store your work
-- all homework submission and grading
-- working collaboratively

 ## Git, Bash, and Windows Terminal